project-sunbird/sunbird.org-docs/developer-docs/configuring_sunbird/metadata_driven_forms.md

 | versionName | `string` | Represents the name of version | NA | v1.0.1|
 | type | `string` | Represents the type of the upgrade that is required | NA | optional, force|

-All the available forms exist as a part of creation workflows, updation workflows, review workflows etc within the Sunbird.
-The primary usage of these forms is not just limited to adding meta information to the content, but metadata driven forms enable extensive searching capabilities, helps in onboarding in mobile app at the end user level and much more.
-Each form supports certain input data types to build on the metadata.

-**Note:** Each of the form has a specific action associated to it, for example: create, update, save etc.

 ## Task Flow

 The form configuration is a post installation task.
 Being a Sunbird adopter, you can configure an existing form as well as create a new form.